jsiek/B522-PL-Foundations/lecture-notes.lagda.md

     reverse (ls' ++ rs')
 ```

-Here's a few examples of `rotate` in action.
+Here are a few examples of `rotate` in action.

 ```
 _ : rotate (1 ∷ 2 ∷ 3 ∷ []) 1 ≡ (2 ∷ 3 ∷ 1 ∷ [])